p.s. on March 1/14: a much later post on patriarchy here (hint: it includes a mind-blower of a prayer about patriarchy from Matthew Fox.)

 A book I cannot recommend to you highly enough – especially if you were not aware of the problems & long run of patriarchy – & the fact that an alternative paradigm is possible – is The Chalice and the Blade – Our History, Our Future, by Riane Eisler.

 Well.
-I have to keep this short or I’ll lose my audience, hmm?
+I better keep this short or I’ll lose my audience, hmmm?

 After thousands of years of denigrating female qualities & relegating women to roles of subservience (& convincing us all, female & male alike, of the lack of value of “women’s work”), even most of us women no longer truly value what I’ve come to see as our finest qualities – the ones that, truthfully, make life worth living!